d2l-ai/d2l-en/chapter_introduction/index.md

 It might go without saying that you cannot do data science without data.
-We could lose hundreds of pages pondering what precisely data *is*, but for now, we'll focus on the key properties of the datasets that we will be concerned with.
+We could lose hundreds of pages pondering what precisely data *is*, but for now, we will focus on the key properties of the datasets that we will be concerned with.
 Generally, we are concerned with a collection of examples.
 In order to work with data usefully, we typically